IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Young man, in mathematics you don't understand things.
 You just get used to them.”

+>“If people do not believe that mathematics is simple, it is only because they do not realize how complicated life is.”

 ― <a href="https://en.wikipedia.org/wiki/John_von_Neumann" target="_blank">John von Neumann</a>

 >“A possible explanation of the physicist's use of mathematics to formulate his laws of nature is that he is a somewhat irresponsible person.
 As a result, when he finds a connection between two quantities which resembles a connection well-known from mathematics, he will jump at the conclusion that the connection is that discussed in mathematics simply because he does not know of any other similar connection.”